DollarSense

 ✓ Understanding credit & your credit score

-✓ Saving, interest, and smart spending
+✓ Saving, interest, and smart spending habits

-✓ Basics of investing (stocks, bonds, risk)
+✓ The basics of investing (stocks, bonds, risk)

 Register via email (free); Zoom links sent 72 hours before the session